 - Distilled water is acidic.

 - If you are worried about it changing blood pH trust me it won’t, the things we eat and drink may change our saliva or urine pH but not blood.
 Well, there is always someone out there who will eat a box of baking soda.
-End up in the ICU because they put themselves into metabolic alkalosis (I am an RN, seen it happen).
+End up in the ICU because they put themselves into metabolic alkalosis (yes I have seen it happen).
 Trust me something this small is not going to change your blood pH.
 Your body fights drastically to keep that balanced and besides extreme actions, which you should NOT do, you’re not going to be able to change it.